NateGeez/pokedex-app/README.md

 # Dependencies

-This repository relies on Bootstrap for modal functionality and Fetch API for making HTTP requests.
+-This repository relies on Bootstrap for modal functionality and Fetch API for making HTTP requests.
+HTML
+JavaScript
+CSS
+JSON
+Bootstrap